The page summarizes, and provides a quick reference for, many of the general text-formatting conventions covered elsewhere in the style guide.

 - Do not override or modify font styles inline.

-- Use code font to mark up most things that have anything to do with code, such as class names, method names, HTTP status codes, and placeholder variables.
+- Use code font to mark up code, such as class names, method names, HTTP status codes, console output, and placeholder variables.

 - Sentence case and capitalization